caligrafy/caligrafy-quill/README.md

 ### Using Docker

+Both of the following methods require Docker to be installed on your local machine.
+With Docker, you no longer need to go through the hassle of having an Apache server installed locally to run PHP and MySQL.

-**If you have PHP and Composer locally:**
+**If you have PHP and Composer installed:**

 + Start with the `Quick installation`

-+ Run `docker-compose up -d dev-box`
-    * This command will map your current working files to the docker container, which means you need to have your files locally setup correctly, including the vendor folder.
++ Run the following code from the Caligrafy root folder to start the Caligrafy server

+    ```bash

+    php caligrafer.php localserver start

+    #or

+    .bin/caligrafer localserver start

+    ```

-    * This is useful for local development but through docker.
++ This method is suitable for local development but through docker.

-    * Once started, you can access the website locally via `http://localhost:8080`
++ Once started, you can access the website locally via `http://localhost:8080`

++ Run `server stop` instead of `server start` to stop the server at all time

-**If you don't have PHP and Composer locally:**
+**If you don't have PHP and Composer installed:**

 + Pull the code from github (You can either clone the repo or download the zip file)